 An absolute must is the Open Kitchen Food Market that takes place in the town's main market every sunny weekend in spring and summer.

-It's centre is on the UNESCO World Heritage List and the town is a great destination for both outdoor activities, as well as taking a look at Slovenia’s mining industry past.
+Its center is on the UNESCO World Heritage List and the town is a great destination for both outdoor activities, as well as taking a look at Slovenia’s mining industry past.

 Idrija is the oldest mining town in Slovenia and in the past held the second-largest mercury mine in the world.
 Today, part of the mine has been turned into a museum, where visitors can get a feel for the working and living conditions of mercury miners in the past.